Caleydo/stratomex_js/README.md

 StratomeX.js
 =========

-StratomeX app in Caleydo Web with rudimentary Provenance support
+StratomeX is a Caleydo Web application for the visual exploration of genomic stratification of diseases